-More than 300 respondents took part in the survey in early 2020, with nearly half (49%) holding senior roles on their tax teams.
+More than 300 respondents took part in the survey in 2020, with nearly half (49%) holding senior roles on their tax teams.

 The world of corporate tax is entering a new era, in which technology will play an increasingly important role as companies wrestle with the ever-more complex set of rules and regulations from governments all over the world.
 Technology promises so much: cost savings; efficiency; better, faster data analysis; clearer decision-making; and the ability to streamline repetitive tasks.